Maianh2510/ETL/README.md

 2. How do I know if I need to etl data? and why?

-3. What if the data is misformatted?
+3. What if the data is misformatted and missing data?

-4. What if there is missing data?

-5. How to combine data from files?
+4. How to combine data from files?

-6. How to load files?
+5. How to load files?

 **We need to do:**